AntoineSavage/pizzascript/README.md

 Note that a symbol by itself is not required to correspond to a previously defined identifier.
 Only the unquoting process requires that relationship between symbols and identifiers.
 For example, symbol `'foo` is a perfectly valid symbol and can be freely passed around, even places where identifier `foo` is not defined

-We will see later on in this document how to programmatically quote and unquote identifiers and symbols, and how to determine if a symbol represents a previously defined identifier or not
+We will see later on in this document how to programmatically quote and unquote identifiers and symbols

 # Lists